-Dear U.S. Department of Energy, Washington Department of Ecology, and U.S. EPA,
+To the U.S. Department of Energy, Washington Department of Ecology, and U.S. Environmental Protection Agency:

 This product is funded through a Public Participation Grant from the Washington State Department of Ecology.
 The content was reviewed for grant consistency but is not necessarily endorsed by the agency.